lubgade/Movie-Trailer-Website/README.md

 ## Extras

 * `fresh_tomatoes.py` modified to include tooltip using bootstrap to show the `storyline` for each movie
-*  `movie_center.py` integrates with the movie database api to generate an HTML page for recently playing movies.
+*  `movie_center.py` integrates with the movie database API to generate an HTML page for upcoming movies.